renovate-bot/googleapis-_-mcp-toolbox-sdk-go/README.md

 The MCP Toolbox service provides a centralized way to manage and expose tools (like API connectors, database query tools, etc.) for use by GenAI applications.

-These Go SDKs act as clients for that service.
+The Go SDK act as clients for that service.
 They handle the communication needed to:

 * Fetch tool definitions from your running Toolbox instance.
 * Provide convenient Go structs representing those tools.
 * Invoke the tools (calling the underlying APIs/services configured in Toolbox).
 * Handle authentication and parameter binding as needed.

-By using these SDKs, you can easily leverage your Toolbox-managed tools directly within your Go applications or AI orchestration frameworks.
+By using the SDK, you can easily leverage your Toolbox-managed tools directly within your Go applications or AI orchestration frameworks.

 ## Which Package Should I Use?